lshiffer/homePage/README.md

 Run the node server in node folder.

+Setup the Database information in .env

+public/scripts/Connection.js be sure this.domain is set to correct domain.  'localhost' if local, website if live.

 If local, run 'php artisan serve'.
 MUST HAVE php >= 5.5

 <h2>Known Issues</h2>